ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Symmetric and Asymmetric Client Instance Keys {#security-symmetric}

 The cryptographic methods used by GNAP for key-proofing can support both asymmetric and symmetric cryptography, and can be extended to use a wide variety of mechanisms.
+Implementers will find useful the available guidelines on cryptographic key management provided in {{!RFC4107}}.
 While symmetric cryptographic systems have some benefits in speed and simplicity, they have a distinct drawback that both parties need access to the same key in order to do both signing and verification of the message.
 This means that when the client instance calls the AS to request a token, the